jmarcosbs/jmarcosbs/README.md

 Enthusiast of new technologies, full-stack development student.

+- 🎓 I am studying Analysis and Systems Development at UNINTER.
 - 🌱 I’m currently learning React, Node.js and others javascript frameworks and libraries.
 - 👯 I’m looking to collaborate on **Open Source** projects.
 - 📫 <a href="mailto:jmarcosmmn@gmail.com">Send an email</a>